-Defining disability is complicated as each individual experiences, restrictions or impairments are different.
+Defining disability is complicated as each individual's experiences, restrictions or impairments are different.
 A person may be born with a disability or acquire it later in life due to injury or illness.
 It may be visible, invisible, permanent, temporary, physical, intellectual or related to mental health.

 Castle employees and participant working out together